 Why do you need a separate analysis?

 Of course, our default SEO and readability analysis already helps you to write awesome articles.
-So why do you need a separate analysis for cornerstones?
+So, why do you need a separate analysis for cornerstones?
 The answer to this question is that for cornerstone articles you should raise the bar.
 Your cornerstones should be the best.
-They should be better than your other articles and the demands on your writing should be higher.
-Our cornerstone analysis will help you to raise your standards (and stick to it).
+They should be better than your other articles, which means a lot is demanded of your writing.
+Our cornerstone analysis will help you to raise your standards (and stick to them).
 It will be harder to score that green bullet.
-You have to do all important things right!
+You have to do all the important things right!

 What does the cornerstone analysis do?

 You know our green bullets, right?
 In our default analysis, we check whether or not your post is readable and SEO-friendly.
 The cornerstone analysis is an adaptation of the default SEO analysis.
-In the cornerstone analysis we’ve set higher standards.
-A number of checks in both the readability analysis as well as the SEO analysis has been adapted in Yoast SEO 4.8.
+In the cornerstone analysis, we’ve set higher standards.
+A few checks in both the readability analysis, as well as the SEO analysis have been adapted to assess your text more strictly.

 How does it work?

-If you’re working on a cornerstone, you should indicate so by checking the cornerstone box.
-If you checked the box, the default analysis will automatically change into the cornerstone analysis.
+When you’re working on a cornerstone, you should indicate so by switching the cornerstone toggle.
+Once you’ve switched the toggle, the default analysis will automatically change into the cornerstone analysis.

 Which checks are adapted?

-We adapted 2 readability checks and 8 SEO checks to come to the cornerstone analysis.
-You’ll need to use enough subheadings and make sure to write in rather short sentences to receive a green bullet in the readability analysis.
+To create the cornerstone analysis, we altered 2 readability checks and 6 SEO checks.
+You’ll need to use enough subheadings, and should make sure to write concise sentences to receive a green bullet in the readability analysis.
 Cornerstone articles are usually long and therefore a bit harder to read.
 Subheadings and short sentences will help people to read all the way through the end.

-Most important adaptation in the SEO checks is the demand for a lengthy article.
-Cornerstones should be informative and complete.
-They just need to be long.
+The most important adaptation in the SEO checks is the demand for a lengthy article.
+Cornerstone articles aim to provide the best and most complete information on a particular topic, which means that they need to be long.
 In order to score a green bullet on text length, you’ll need to write an article of at least 900 words.

 The other checks we adapted for cornerstone articles are: